Early Middle Ages: Eastern Europe

 In the beginning of the period, the Slavic tribes started to expand aggressively into Central and Southeastern Europe, including former Byzantine possessions in the Balkans.
 The first attested Slavic polity was the so-called Samo's Empire, followed by Great Moravia, Duchy of Bohemia, Duchy of Croatia and Serbia, also emerging under the aegis of the Frankish Empire in the early 9th century.
 Great Moravia was ultimately overrun by the Magyars, who invaded the Pannonian Basin around 896.
-The Slavic state became a stage for confrontation between the Christian missionaries from Constantinople and Rome.
-Although West Slavic and most of the South Slavic lands since the beginning were under Roman ecclesiastical authority, the clergy of Constantinople succeeded in converting to Eastern Christianity two of the largest states of early medieval Europe, Bulgaria (c.
-864) and Kievan Rus' (c.
-990), but also the Serbs (c.
-870s).

-The Early Middle Ages marked the beginning of the cultural distinctions between Western and Eastern Europe north of the Mediterranean.
-Influence from the Byzantine Empire impacted the Christianization and hence almost every aspect of the cultural and political development of the East from the preeminence of Caesaropapism and Eastern Christianity to the spread of the Cyrillic alphabet.
-The turmoil of the so-called Barbarian invasions in the beginning of the period gradually gave way to more stabilized societies and states as the origins of contemporary Eastern Europe began to take shape during the High Middle Ages.
+After the Christianization of the First Bulgarian Empire (c.
+864) and with key support from Byzantine scholars, the early Cyrillic alphabet, purpose-built for Slavic phonology, was developed there.
+An increasing rivalry between the Greek East and Latin West was then expressed in an intense missionary competition through the 9th and 10th centuries, in which Cyrillic played an important role.
+While Moravia (c.
+863), Bohemia (c.
+884) Croatia (by 900), and Poland (966) were drawn into the Latin West, the Serbs (c.
+870) and Kievan Rus' (988) embraced Cyrillic and instead linked themselves with the Greek East.
+In those areas, the Byzantine Empire influenced almost every aspect of cultural and political development, including the preeminence of Caesaropapism and the spread of Eastern Christianity.